rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Build Requirements

-eMMC HAL source code should be capable of being built under Linux Yocto environment and should be delivered as a static library `libhal_emmc`.
+eMMC HAL source code should be capable of being built under Linux Yocto environment and should be delivered as a static library `libhal_emmc.so`.

 ## Variability Management